dronir/Massmail/README.md

 ## Sending the message

-Run the following on the command line:
+If `address_list.csv` is your list of recipients, run the following on the command line:

 ```shell
 python massmail.py address_list.csv message.toml